Whether your are a pumpkin fanatic or aren’t too fond of it, I think you should give this Chicken and Rice Pumpkin Soup a try!

 Make it Your Own!

-- Use Less Rice- I used to make this soup with just ½ cup of rice but I find that I prefer the ratio of rice in the soup with 1 cup more.
+- Use Less Rice- I used to make this soup with just ½ cup of rice but I find that I prefer the ratio of rice in the soup with 1 cup better.
 If you would like to make it with just ½ cup of rice, reduce the water to 5 cups.
+Or you can omit the rice completely and use 4 cups of water.

 - Make it Vegan- The chicken can be omitted if preferred.
 A can of white or black beans would be a good add to this simple pumpkin soup!